 I went to Easter Island as part of a longer journey around the world.
 Had I gone close to my original plan, a return flight from Kuala Lumpur to Easter Island via Sydney and Santiago produces carbon emissions of approximately 17,414 lbs CO2e.
 It costs about $87 to offset this.

 *Rapa Nui: This is the name that the native islanders give to the island, and also the name they call themselves.
 For this reason, I use it frequently in my Easter Island articles, but I still use Easter Island a lot because it is the name by which most of the world knows this place.
-(BTW, its Spanish name is Isla de Pascua, and this is what you would see on the airport screens).
+(N.B.
+Its Spanish name is Isla de Pascua, and this is what you would see on the airport screens).

 **Nui rangi: I later worked out that they two words literally translate to ‘big + sky’.